EsseeH/hello-world/README.md

 # hello-world
-# Hello World first time user of gitHub
+Hello World first time user of gitHub
-# Based in the UK, but speaks italian and is looking to learn how to code to contribute to community projects
+Italian speaking Brit looking to learn how to code to contribute to community projects
-#